jalagrod/DL-ensemble-models-in-EDM/README.md

 # Deep Learning-Based Feature Selection for Educational Data Mining

-This repository contains the implementation of a **Deep Learning (DL)-based feature selection method** aimed at improving the semi-supervised feature selection approach presented by Yu et al. (2024).
+This repository contains the implementation of a **Deep Learning framwork** aimed at improving the semi-supervised feature selection approach presented by Yu et al. (2024).
 This enhanced methodology is designed to analyze and identify the most critical factors influencing student performance in educational datasets.

 ## Features

 - **Deep Learning for Feature Selection**: Integrates DL techniques to refine the feature selection process.
 - **Enhanced Semi-Supervised Learning**: Improves upon Yu et al.'s semi-supervised feature selection framework.
-- **Classifier Compatibility**: Supports multiple classifiers (KNN, Decision Tree, Random Forest, SVM).
-- **Extensive Evaluation Metrics**: Evaluates performance using accuracy, F1 score, precision, and recall.
+- **Extensive Evaluation Metrics**: Evaluates performance using accuracy, F1 score, precision, recall and ROC AUC.
-- **Convergence Analysis**: Includes detailed convergence studies and parameter sensitivity analysis.

 ## Dataset